 Data Analytics for Finance II

-The R programming language will be used for most part of this course.
+The R programming language (together with a bit of SQL and Linux) will be used for most part of this course.
 Students are free to use other languages for the assignments.

 Tukey (1962) defines Data Analysis to be “Procedures for analyzing data, techniques for interpreting the results of such procedures, ways of planning the gathering of data to make its analysis easier, more precise or more accurate, and all the machinery and results of (mathematical) statistics which apply to analyzing data.”

-The goal of this course is to provide the students with the tools and thinking framework to accomplish these tasks.
+The goal of this course is to provide the students with the tools and thinking framework to accomplish one of these tasks: data visualization.

 Description / Program

 The second part of the course Financial Data Analysis is available as elective course to all students in the Master of Finance.
 This half-course takes place in the second half of the semester and focuses entirely on the Data Visualization (not only) for financial Data.

 - Visualization theory

 Perception and aesthetics, color, the grammar of graphics